cvetomir-todorov/CecoChat/README.md

   - Another option is to offload the storage of this knowledge to a configuration database cluster.
 This would increase the latency of course.
 * Messaging servers need to keep open connections between each other.
 This does not play well with one of the key limits in the system which is the number of connections to a messaging server.
 * Messaging servers need to know when one of them fails and re-establish the connection to its replacement.
-* Consistency of the data would be harder since the two logical operations required for message processing would be separate instead of an atomic single one.
+* Consistency of the data would be harder since the two logical operations required for message processing would be separate instead of a single one.
   - Sending the message to its recipient(s) by calling one (or multiple for group chats) messaging servers
   - Persisting the message into the history database